MichaelCurrin/python-twitter-guide/docs/policies.md

 A guide to fair use of Twitter and the Twitter API by following their policies.
 Follow this guide to avoid abusing the API, getting your account rate-limit or blocked or annoying other Twitter users.

+## Dev app application

-Also, when you apply for a developer account, your motivation needs to cover a use-case which is compliant with the policies, otherwise you will not get your application approved.
+When you apply for a developer account, your motivation needs to cover a use-case which is compliant with the policies, otherwise you will not get your application approved.

+If you use your app for something not allowed by the Twitter policies or beyond what you applied for, your app can get blocked.
+If you need to extend your app from say just searching to posting tweets or replying to users, you must request additional app permissions.

 ## Resources